jabardigitalservice/pelaporan-queue-dashboard/README.md

 ## Code Style Guides
 * Guideline:
-  * Use camelCase for variable name, naming function,
+  * Use camelCase for variable name, naming function, and naming file api, and routes
   * Use UpperCase for Constant Variable
   * Use PascalCase for models name and required models
   * Use snake_case for file name as variable